DynaPlex/DynaPlex/readme.md

 cmake --build out/LinRel --target

+//For testing MPI.
+srun -p genoa -c 32 -n 1 -t 00:30:00 --pty /bin/bash

+//for testing on linux:
 //go to out/LinRel and type ctest --verbose, or simply execute individual test executables, to test on linux.

-for setting up conda environment for pybind:

-conda env create -f path/to/environment.yml
+for setting up conda environment for pybind: conda env create -f path/to/environment.yml